faucetsdn/udmi/docs/specs/sequences/generated.md

     * Set `system.min_loglevel` = `100`
 1. Wait for last_config not null
 1. Wait for system operational
-1. Check that no applicable system status
+1. Check that no significant system status exists
 1. Wait for log category `system.config.receive` level `DEBUG` to be logged
 1. Wait for last_config updated
 1. Wait for system operational
-1. Check that no applicable system status
+1. Check that no significant system status exists
 1. Wait for log category `system.config.parse` level `DEBUG` to be logged
 1. Wait for log category `system.config.apply` level `NOTICE` to be logged
 1. Wait for log category `system.config.receive` level `DEBUG` to be logged